CalciumFramework/Calcium/README.md

 If you're just getting started and are unsure about what package to install, choose [Codon.Essentials][2].

-### Core Packages
+### Packages

-These are Codon's .NET Standard core packages, together with the platform specific support packages.
+These are Codon's .NET Standard packages, together with the platform specific support packages.

 | Platform | Assembly | Package | Version |